 Best And Simple Wedding Ideas In The Backyard

-Courtyard weddings started to save money, but backyard weddings have evolved, and rustic backyard wedding reception ideas have become extremely popular.
+Courtyard weddings started to save money, but backyard weddings have evolved, and rustic wedding reception ideas in the backyard have become extremely popular.
 In today’s time, we all look for a celebration that is within budget, requires less effort with unique decoration, and a backyard wedding with these ideas will give you what you are looking for.
-From a wild organic sentiment to an elegant reception in a marquee, these simple backyard wedding reception ideas below will prove that a home wedding doesn’t have to be laid-back.
+From a wild organic sentiment to an elegant backyard reception in a marquee, these simple backyard wedding reception ideas below will prove that a home wedding doesn’t have to be laid-back.

 Small Backyard Wedding Reception Ideas

 - Seating: Even if you only have a short ceremony, you still offer seating for your guests, especially your parents and grandparents.
 Most rental companies will deliver folding wooden chairs (where the cheapest option is plastic chairs) that can be decorated on-site by tying a large bow to the back of each one.
 Cover lengths of tulle along each row of chairs to add a touch of elegance.
-For your small backyard, you can double repurpose these chairs as a seat for your reception.
+For your small wedding in your backyard, you can double repurpose these chairs as a seat for your reception.

 - Refuge: If your wedding is during the day, rent a tent and dress to match the wedding theme.
 Tents come in many sizes to fit even small patios.
 Add large potted plants in the corners to disguise the tent poles.
 Spread flower petals on the floor, even on chairs, to add color.
 Hang fabric from the sides and tastefully pull back ties to allow breezes to enter.
 Tie bouquets in each corner to add another pop of color.